ZHYHenryZhang/Games/TexasHoldem/README.md

-# python version of game mine, just for fun
+# pygame of texas holdem, just for fun

 ## Introduction